Unbiased Markov chain Monte Carlo with couplings

-We consider the example described in \citet{plummer2014cuts}, inspired by an investigation of the international correlation between human papillomavirus (HPV) prevalence and cervical cancer incidence \citet{maucort2008international}.
+We consider the example described in \citet{plummer2014cuts}, inspired by an investigation of the international correlation between human papillomavirus (HPV) prevalence and cervical cancer incidence \citep{maucort2008international}.
 The first module concerns HPV prevalence, with data independently collected in $13$ countries.
 The parameter $\theta_{1}=(\theta_{1,1},\ldots,\theta_{1,13})$ receives a Beta$(1,1)$ prior distribution independently for each component.
 The data $(Y_{1},\ldots,Y_{13})$ consist of $13$ pairs of integers.
 The first represents the number of women infected with high-risk HPV, and the second represents population sizes.
 The likelihood specifies a Binomial model for $Y_{i}$, independently for each component $i$.
-The first posterior is given by a product of Beta distributions.
+The posterior for this model is given by a product of Beta distributions.

 The second module concerns the relationship between HPV prevalence and cancer incidence, and posits a Poisson regression.
-The parameters are $\theta_{2}=(\theta_{2,1},\theta_{2,2})$ and receive a Normal prior with zero mean and variance $10^{3}$.
+The parameters are $\theta_{2}=(\theta_{2,1},\theta_{2,2})\in\mathbb{R}^2$ and receive a Normal prior with zero mean and variance $10^{3}$ per component.
 The likelihood in this module is given by

 where the data $(Z_{1,i},Z_{2,i})_{i=1}^{13}$ are pairs of integers.
 The first component represents numbers of cancer cases, while the second is a number of woman-years of follow-up.
-The Poisson regression model might be misspecified, which motivates departures from the joint model \citep{plummer2014cuts}.
+The Poisson regression model might be misspecified, motivating departures from inference based on the joint model \citep{plummer2014cuts}.